 To develop students for industries still being changed by digital technologies, Full Sail encourages them to leverage their proficiency with Final Cut Pro X to broaden their skills and heighten their value.

-“I think we have to look at how our curriculum addresses the independent or the entrepreneurial side of media creation,” says Ramsey.
+“I think that we have to look at how our curriculum addresses the independent or the entrepreneurial side of media creation,” says Ramsey.
 “It’s a big trend.
-About 40 per cent of the students we place are freelancers, who might be asked to do anything on a small production.
-It could be editing, it could be lighting and it could be camera.
+About 40 percent of the students we place are freelancers, who might be asked to do anything on a small production.
+It could be editing, it could be lighting, and it could be camera.
 We’re finding that we need to drive a variety of skills because there are a lot of companies out there that want the multiplicity.”

 Full Sail film student Jake Kalafut is doing everything he can to prepare for what he hopes will be an eventual job as a first assistant director.
 After exploring Final Cut Pro 7, he got trained in Final Cut Pro X in his video editing course.
 “Final Cut Pro X was so easy to use, right from the start,” he says.
 “With background rendering, I’m able to really think about my edit, while the process just keeps going.
 It makes everything so much quicker.”